 Node Usage

-Usage is aggregated across all deployments - AWS, Azure, on-premises, etc. As long as your average number of nodes for the month is less than your entitlement, you are within your license.
-This methodology offers several benefits:
+Usage is aggregated across all deployments - including AWS, Azure, and on-premises.
+If your average number of nodes for the month is less than your entitlement, you are within your license.
+This methodology offers these benefits:

 - Nodes are a simple concept.
 It is far easier to count servers and network devices than it is to estimate log volume and network traffic.